Tosotada/identity-frontend/CONTRIBUTING.md

 }
 ```

 Whenever possible try to stick with standard css syntax such as using `var(--color-main)` instead of `$color-main`.
-At the moment a couple of redundant postcss plugins live within the projects but the aim is to trim them down.
+At the moment a couple of redundant postcss plugins exist within the projects but the aim is to eventually remove them and write standard CSS.

 All size units should be expressed in `rem` ("root em") units as much as
 possible.CSS is written to override the default base-font size to a